 Lifestyle Hostel – This is my favourite place to stay in Tijuana.
 Yes, its budget and a hostel but they have a private room and you absolutely cannot beat the location.

 Hotel Ticuan – a good mid-range option in a good location in Zona Centro, this hotel is popular.
 Click here to check prices and availability through TripAdvisor.

 Is Tijuana safe for tourists?

 I’ve written two articles in the past specifically aimed at whether Mexico is safe and in there I cover the topic is Tijuana safe for tourists.

 But let’s touch on the subject here, too.

 Type ‘is Tijuana safe?’ and ‘are the beaches in Tijuana safe’ into Google and it will take you less than three minutes to decide to cancel your trip.
 Why?
 In my view it’s a combination of two things: sure, there has been some drug-related trouble in Tijuana and, courtesy of the number of drunk tourists, there will be some opportunist crimes too.
 But that’s only half of the reason behind the bad press – there seems to be nothing the US media sites love more than sensationalising every single unsavoury instance that happens in Mexico.
 Speak to anyone in the USA and they will have some anecdote about how unsafe Mexico and Tijuana is.

 However, before you cancel your trip, do your research.
 Check the official travel advisory websites and do this for more than one country.
 America’s official view of Mexico is, sadly unsurprisingly, more fear inducing than the official view you’ll read from somewhere like the UK.

 Next, check the local news in Mexico.
 And then check the local news in your home country.
 I bet you’ll find violent deaths have been reported for both places.
-The best thing you can do is to put that news into context and this article about Baja California and the crime stats there does an excellent job of that.
+Yes, crime has increased in recent years in Mexico and in Baja California but, personally, as of late 2018, I would still feel comfortable travelling there.